 Congregation Ahavat Olam believes strongly that organized community activities help to strengthen our bond with each other, and within the Jewish Community and beyond.
 But it is not limited to worship services.
 We believe that FUN gatherings, also help to foster an environment of warmth, family, love, and laughter.
 These activities create a more relaxed environment for ‘getting to know each other better’, and strengthen our connections to each other.
 So, let’s have some fun!
 Below are our upcoming SOCIAL ACTIVITIES.

-This initial Shared Path gathering is being offered as a listening and connection session for CAO members.
+Our initial Shared Path gathering in March 2026 was offered as a listening and connection session for CAO members.

-This gathering is designed to help us understand whether there is sufficient interest to move forward with Shared Path as an ongoing group.
-There is no expectation that the group will continue unless participants express that it feels meaningful and supportive.
+This gathering was designed to help us understand whether there is sufficient interest to move forward with Shared Path as an ongoing group.
+There is no expectation that the group will continue unless participants express that they feel it is meaningful and supportive.

 Shared Path is a peer-based community — not a therapy group — and participation is entirely optional and self-directed.